Jim Haynes is an Australian writer, entertainer, broadcaster, humourist, songwriter and historian.

 Having 'invented' the perfect country town of Weelabarabak in the 1980s, Haynes began writing verse about the town and its characters and events.
 These poems were self-published as I'll Have Chips! which sold over 10 000 copies.
 A book of short stories, Memories of Weelabarabak, followed - published by ABC Books.

-Haynes is also credited with starting morning shows at the Tamworth Country Music Festival, having set up the very first ’bush verse’ morning show in 1989.
-His Big Bush Brekky Variety Show has been a feature of the Festival for almost twenty years.
-He also helped establish the Australian Bush Laureate Awards for recorded and published verse and the Stone The Crows Festival in Wagga Wagga which recognises the talents of Grey Nomads with the annual GReyVee Awards.
-He also regularly hosts ‘Verse, History and Country Music’ trips to Norfolk Island to coincide with the Norfolk Island Country Music Festival.
+Also credited with starting morning shows at the Tamworth Country Music Festival, Jim set up the very first ’bush verse’ morning show in 1989.
+His Big Bush Brekky Variety Show has been a feature of the Festival for twenty six years.
+He also helped establish the Australian Bush Laureate Awards for recorded and published verse and the Stone The Crows Festival in Wagga Wagga for Grey Nomads in Wagga Wagga and hosted ‘Verse, History and Country Music’ trips to Norfolk Island for the Norfolk Island Country Music Festival.

-Haynes continues to work in radio, presenting the weekend Australiana segment on Radio 2UE’s George and Paul Show and spends much of his time writing and editing collections of Australian verse and prose.
+He has continued to work in radio, presenting the weekend Australiana segment on Radio 2UE’s George and Paul Show and spends much of his time writing and editing collections of Australian verse and prose.
+With Grant and Katelyn O’Donoghue Jim also recorded an album of songs for grey nomads called Stone The Crows.

 I’ll Have Chips - (Singabout Australia)